Frequently Asked Questions Regarding Creative Projects

 - Content edited and provided to designer (PA)

 - RND 1 proof delivered (designer)

 - Final files uploaded to Basecamp (print only)

 - Project mails or delivers (print only)

-We like to have no more than two rounds of creative feedback, and we prefer to have feedback consolidated and delivered to us all at once.
+There is usually not time for more than two rounds of creative feedback.
+Feedback must be consolidated and delivered to us all at once.

 When should I tell public affairs that I am ready to start a project?

-Fill out an intake form as soon as you know you want to start a project.
+Fill out an intake form as soon as you know your deliver-by date, quantity, and other details.

 I need a project rushed.
 How fast can you finish my project?

-The public affairs creative team manages dozens of projects at one time.
 Our goal is to be flexible and meet deadlines, but we need to be realistic and reasonable with our expectations.
-Refer to our example and timelines for the appropriate amount of time needed to complete a project.
+Refer to our project timelines for the appropriate amount of time needed to complete a project.